cwyatt29/Cyrus_Wyatt_Engineering_4_Notebook/README.md

 [Code](https://github.com/cwyatt29/Cyrus_Wyatt_Engineering_4_Notebook/blob/main/LED_blink.py)
 ### Reflection
 This assignment was very simple most of the command scripts we needed were in the instructions so all that was needed was to order them correctly and run the code.
 This code would be useful if you want to make sure your pico is functioning properly before launching a rocket or another flying projectile.
+I also added a switch to my wiring which isn't necessary but it makes it easier to turn on and off.